Science & Technology

 The two-week lunar night creates a power vacuum; solar power and energy storage only go so far, and a loss of energy could endanger lives and critical systems.
 Nuclear power systems can fill this gap.

-NASA / DOE Programs like Kilopower and Fission Surface Power aim to create small modular reactors (SMRs) which could provide enough steady power to support habitats.
-Unlike solar, these systems are unaffected by the lunar day-night cycle, dust accumulation, or temperature swings.
-This technology will help support a variety of activities on the lunar surface.
+NASA and the DOE have aimed to create small modular reactors (SMRs) through their kilopower and Fission Surface Power programs.
+These could potentially provide steady energy to support a lunar base while also providing power to other needs.
+Unaffected by the lunar day-night cycle, dust accumulation, or temperature swings, SMRs can help support a variety of activities on the lunar surface.
 From manufacturing and mining to water extraction and fuel production, a nuclear-powered base will transform the Moon into a hub for deeper space exploration.

 Nuclear Power